When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • will take a smear from the cervix;

-• perform an examination using a colposcope.
+• will perform an examination using a colposcope.

-How does cryosurgery of the cervix occur?
+How does cryodestruction of the cervix occur?

 After six months from the date of cryodestruction, the woman undergoes a cytological examination of the uterine cavity.
 If necessary, the doctor will take a smear and perform a colposcopy.

-Recovery period and duration of recovery, possible consequences
+Rehabilitation period and duration of recovery, possible consequences

 • feeling of general weakness or fatigue;